 Ants come on the fences in your yards because these can also come in exposure to moisture and fungus.

 In addition, sometimes you can also see them on bathroom walls.
 These panels are mostly made of waterproof material, but long-term exposure can lead to their rotting, which can invite insects.

 Moreover, they come on the walls near the bathtub and shower of your bathrooms because of the high humidity content.
 These can also feed on indoor and outdoor furniture with little moisture.

 Sometimes leaking in the plumbing system can damage the walls and floors and trigger the logging procedure.

 Water damage is common in furniture that is present in outside areas.
-You can also see them in rotted furniture because of decaying material and fungus.
+You can also see them in rotted wood furniture because of the decaying material and fungus.

 How do ants live in rotted wood?

 Depending on their type and presence, ants make indoor and outdoor nests on decaying wood.
 It makes the outdoor nest in the firewood piles, rotted fences, plywood boards, and old tree slumps.